nikloynes/economist_poll_aggregator/README.md

 ### Install
 - Clone this repository (copy the URL from the green "Code" button above, then run `git clone <URL>` in your terminal in the location you want to clone the repo to)
-- Optional: create a virtual environment, activate the environment (see above)
+- Optional: create a virtual environment in the repo's root dir, activate the environment (see above)
 - Install the required dependencies by running `pip install -r requirements.txt` in your terminal from the repo's root directory.

 ### Running the code
-- `get_polls_aggregate.py` runs without needing any arguments.
-You can run it with default arguments simply by typing `python get_polls_aggregate.py` - it will produce the output csvs `polls.csv` and `trends.csv` in the repo's root directory
+- `get_polls_aggregate.py` doesn't need any arguments.
+You can run it in default configurations by typing `python get_polls_aggregate.py` in the repo's root dir - it will produce the output csvs `polls.csv` and `trends.csv` there.
 - You can customise the behaviour of the script by passing in arguments.
 You can see the available arguments by running `python get_polls_aggregate.py --help` in your terminal.
 These are the options available to you:
     ```
     usage: get_polls_aggregate.py [-h] [-fd FROM_DATE] [-td TO_DATE] [-at {mean,median}] [-c [CANDIDATES ...]]
                                 [-id INCREMENT_DAYS] [-le LEAD_TIME] [-i INTERPOLATION] [-po POLLS_OUTPATH]
                                 [-ao AGGS_OUTPATH] [-lo LOG_FILE_PATH] [-ll {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-l]

     Args for running poll downloader & aggregator.

     options:
     -h, --help            show this help message and exit